Durga Puja in Pune 2025: Top 57 Pandals & Complete Guide

 30. Sarvajanik Durga Puja, Talegaon – Nana Bhalerao Colony

-31. Bangiya kristi parishad – KALI BARI Dehu Road
+31. Bangiya Kristi Parishad – KALI BARI Dehu Road

 32. Megapolis Sharodiya Durgotsav – Megapolis Cricket Ground, Hinjawadi Phase 3